Report of the Snowmass 2021 Collider Implementation Task Force: Collider Facilities Costs and Time to Construct

+Table~\ref{ModelParams} shows the inputs for the cost model.
 Since many of the project input spread sheets were not fully completed or had uncertainties, the ITF needed to collect additional input from proponents, research published papers, and use comparable “component” costs.
 Of note, it was decided not to include contingency and escalation in the the 30-parameter model cost estimates.
 The projected cost figures are in 2021 USD.